-While he was away, Kazuma entered into a contract with Kaze no Seirei-Ou, the Wind Spirit Lord, which enables him to draw upon all the wind spirits in the atmosphere; by doing this, Kazuma can amplify his powers.
+While he was away, Kazuma also entered into a contract with Kaze no Seirei-Ou, the Wind Spirit Lord, which enables him to draw upon all the wind spirits in the atmosphere.
+By doing this, Kazuma can amplify his powers.
 After Kazuma’s return, members of the Kannagi family are murdered, and it is determined that the murderer is someone who can control the wind.
 Kazuma must prove to his family that he is not the murderer.

 I also appreciated how Kazuma’s younger brother, Ren, was treated as much as a main character as Kazuma and Ayano.
-Typically in anime, the “cute” younger siblings are relegated to supporting roles, so it was nice to see Ren break that stereotype.
+Typically, the “cute” younger siblings are relegated to supporting roles, so it was nice to see Ren break that stereotype.

 Kaze no Stigma is a series that should have an appeal to anime viewers who enjoy stories about magic users who can manipulate the elements, as well as enjoy watching the interactions and relationships that develop between the main magic users.